mmore500/waves/blog/_posts/2020-07-15-Tetiana-Dadakova.md

 ---
 layout: post
-title: "Investigating use of change log for genome class"
+title: "Performance of Genome Class when Using Change Log"
 date: 2020-07-31
 author: Tetiana D
 ---

 # Introduction

-For more information about MABE (Modular Agent-Based Evolution platform) as well as other approaches for solving this problem see [this introduction](https://mmore500.com/waves/blog/Team-MABE.html).
+For a short introduction about MABE (Modular Agent-Based Evolution platform) as well as description and performance analysis of other approaches see [this post](https://mmore500.com/waves/blog/Team-MABE.html).

 ## Genome Class

+Genome is a source of heritable and mutable data.
+Genome is a sequence of sites with data, which is used by other MABE modules (e.g., a genome could provide the data necessary to construct a brain in MABE).

+In biology, a genome is a sequence of four types of nucleotides (A, C, G, T).
+In MABE, the genome data could be any type, and for this project we will use std::byte as out data type.

+The genome class interface provides several mutation methods, which are used to create an offspring genome from a parent genome, specifically:
+* **Overwrite** - the value at one or more sites is overwritten by a different value
+* **Insert** - one or  more sites are inserted into the genome
+* **Remove** - one or more sites are removed from the genome

 ### Naive Implementation